 Amsterdam is one of the most picturesque cities in Europe.
 The city of canals, coffee shops, the red light district and bicycles… But Amsterdam has much more to offer to visitors and that is why it is one of the cities that you can’t miss in any trip to Europe.
 This guide will help you plan your trip to spend 2 days in Amsterdam and make the most of the city.

 While 2 or 3 days is a short time to get to know a city, Amsterdam is a small town where most of the touristic activities are concentrated in the same area.
-So it is possible to see Amsterdam in 2 or 3 days, at least the essential.
+So while a 2-day trip is not enough to see everything, it is possible to see the main sights of Amsterdam in 2 or 3 days.

 On this post you will find: